gSchool/ada-developer-skills/05-potpourri/exercism.md

 [Exercism.io](https://exercism.io) is a free online community that provides programming exercises that are language-specific and TDD-style to encourage code practice and mentorship.

-On[Exercism.io](https://exercism.io), we should expect to find resources for the following:
+On [Exercism.io](https://exercism.io), we should expect to find resources for the following:

 - Dozens of TDD-style programming practices for Ruby and other languages
 - Scaffolding for community and mentorship